 The core curriculum is Sounds In Syllables, Multisensory Structured Language Therapy, a research based program used successfully for over three decades in public and private schools and in clinics.

-Our trainees become specialists in teaching the structure of the written English language and in utilizing intensive multisensory therapy techniques designed for students with a reading, writing, and/or spelling disability.
+Our trainees become specialists in teaching the structure of the written English language and in utilizing intensive multisensory therapy techniques designed for students with a reading and/or spelling disability.
 Primary emphasis on those individuals who often “seem intervention resistant.”
 (See Frequently Asked Questions for more information.)

 The dyslexia therapist training course incorporates academic instruction, clinical training, and supervised practicum in these areas:

 - Theories, history, characteristics of specific development dyslexia, and appropriate models of instruction.

 - A structured, multisensory, process-oriented approach to teach reading which integrates the motor skills needed to develop

 - Word attack skills

 - Accuracy and fluency